mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-04-Notebook_servers.md

 ###A quick analysis of an *E. coli* genome

-Let's do what we did yesterday on your Macs, but here in this new sophisticated setting!
+Let's do a quick analysis of an •E. coli• genome

 ```